MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/teams-install.md

 ## How to exclude Microsoft Teams from new installations of Office 365 ProPlus

 If you don’t want Teams included when you install Office 365 ProPlus on devices running Windows, you can use [Group Policy](#use-group-policy-to-control-the-installation-of-microsoft-teams) or the Office Deployment Tool.
+Or, as an alternative, you can let Teams be installed, but use Group Policy to [prevent Teams from automatically starting](#use-group-policy-to-prevent-microsoft-teams-from-starting-automatically-after-installation) when the user signs in to the device.

 If you want to use the [Office Deployment Tool](overview-of-the-office-2016-deployment-tool.md), you can use the [ExcludeApp element](configuration-options-for-the-office-2016-deployment-tool.md#excludeapp-element) in your configuration.xml file, as shown in the following example.